niscy-eudiw/eudi-lib-jvm-rqes-csc-kt/README.md

 | Service    | ✅         | ❌        |
 | Credential | ✅         | ❌        |

-### ❗Important note on hash calculation and signature embedding

-This library is exposing methods for calculating a document's digest and for embedding a signature to the document.
-However, this functionality is not implemented in the library itself, but is delegated to an external component.
-This component is not part of the library and must be provided by the library consumer.
-Alternative, the library consumer can implement the hash calculation and signature embedding logic in their own application.

-In future versions of the library, this functionality may be implemented directly in the library.

 ## Interactions between the library, the caller and the RSSP

 ### Legend